insthync/unity-spatial-partitioning-systems/README.md

-# JobifiedGridSpatialPartitioningSystem
+# Spatial Partitioning System
-A Jobified Grid Spatial Partitioning System for Unity
+Some spatial partitioning system for Unity